cp3402-students/Coursework_3402_group4/site.md

    altered via WordPress editor.

    Below that is a section which prompts visitors to book a session from the learning centre by emphasising variety of the learning centre's strength.
+A CTA block is also there to lead user try out the booking system.
 Right below it, there is an appointment booking form which enable visitor to book a session via the website, and this feature is provided by the appointment booking form plugin.

 6. #### Our Staffs